samd-systems/palo-alto-labs/Incident-Zero-Trust-Policy-Failure-Allowing-Unintended-Server-Zone-Access-on-Palo-Alto-NGFW/README.md

 ## Root Cause

-The Server Zone subnet was incorrectly added to the contractor access profile’s split tunnel routes during an IT user onboarding change window.
-The security policy governing VPN tunnel zone to Server Zone traffic was written without identity scoping, allowing any authenticated VPN user to reach the Server Zone once the subnet entered the tunnel.
+The Server Zone subnet was incorrectly added to the contractor access profile's split tunnel routes during an IT user onboarding change window.
+The security policy governing VPN tunnel zone to Server Zone traffic was written without identity scoping, failing to act as a backstop and silently allowing any authenticated VPN user to reach the Server Zone once the traffic entered the tunnel.

 ## Resolution